cschladetsch/CardChess-Unity3d/Readme.md

 # git submodule update --init --recursive
 ```

+## Dependancy Injection

+The system is using a custom DI system based on Registry<T>, where T is the base type for things stored in a registry.

+There can be any number of Registries in a given solution.
+Current, one is used for *Models*, one for *Agents* and one for *Views*.
+These all share a common *Registry* system in namespace Dekuple.

+This is a WIP on a branch from develop that is not yet working.

 ## Testing

 There are tests in _"App/Tests_ folder that uses mocked types in _App/Mock_.